Chisom83/Global_Store_TechrityProject/README.md

 - Created a calendar table for time-based analysis.
 - Created a separate Measures Table for all DAX calculations

+### Measures
+- All measures used in this analysis can be assessed here

 ### KPI
 - Total sales
 -  picture of the total sales